 In 1827 Mayor Philip Hone allowed the city’s Seventh Regiment to use the square as a drill field.
 They needed more space so the borders of the field expanded to include almost fourteen acres.
 The field was lumpy and the militia’s heavy artillery sometimes unearthed crushed coffins and skulls, so the bodies on the top were exhumed and reburied elsewhere.
 The land was fenced in, paths were planned and grass was planted.

 Ghosts or no ghosts, that didn’t stop the Knickerbockers from quickly buying empty properties around the square.The grand mansions on the south side have since been demolished.
 But the houses that sprang up on the north side were larger and grander, and they still exist today.

-The fountain was built in 1960 and reminds us of the now-covered Minetta Brook that even today still flows under the southeast corner of the park.
+The fountain, which was replaced in 2018, is modeled on previous versions of the fountain going back to the 1840s.
+The previous fountain was refurbished in the 1930s and 1960s.
+The fountain reminds us of the now-covered Minetta Brook that even today still flows under the southeast corner of the park.

 Hamil, Pete.
 Downtown: My Manhattan.
 New York: Little, Brown and Company, 2004.